CoulDracula/parse-server/README.md

 * Log in with the [Scalingo CLI](http://cli.scalingo.com/) and create an app: `scalingo create my-parse`
 * Use the [Scalingo MongoDB addon](https://scalingo.com/addons/scalingo-mongodb): `scalingo addons-add scalingo-mongodb free`
 * Setup MongoDB connection string: `scalingo env-set DATABASE_URI='$SCALINGO_MONGO_URL'`
-* By default it will use a path of /parse for the API routes.
+* By default, it will use a path of /parse for the API routes.
 To change this, or use older client SDKs, run `scalingo env-set PARSE_MOUNT=/1`
 * Deploy it with: `git push scalingo master`

 ### Getting Started With OpenShift Online (Next Gen)